Robert Marshall Anderson: Episcopacy

-In 1977, the diocesan general convention, elected Anderson as Coadjutor Bishop of Minnesota, and he was consecrated bishop on February 11, 1978.
+In 1977, the diocesan convention elected Anderson as Coadjutor Bishop of Minnesota, and he was consecrated bishop on February 11, 1978.
 He then succeeded as diocesan bishop that same year.
 During his time in Minnesota, Anderson oversaw the construction of a diocesan House of Prayer in Collegeville, Minnesota, served as a representative to the Consultation on Church Union, and prioritized Native American ministries within the diocese.
 He was also a significant contributor to guidelines relating to clergy discipline and misconduct, and placed women, gay and lesbian clergy in church leadership positions.
 Anderson retired in 1993, and then served as Assistant Bishop of Los Angeles between 1995 and 2008.
 He died of Pancreatic cancer on May 3, 2011, in Minneapolis.